OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Related Works

 One-class classification is primarily associated with the domain of novelty, outlier, and anomaly detection.
 In these types of problems, a model attempts to capture the distribution of the inlier class to finally detect the unknown outliers or novel concepts.
 The conventional methods in the anomaly detection field utilized one-class SVM \cite{scholkopf2002learning, hayton2000support} and Principal Component Analysis (PCA) and its variations \cite{bishop2006pattern, hoffmann2007kernel} to find a subspace that best represents the distribution of normal samples.
 Unsupervised clustering techniques like k-means \cite{zimek2012survey} and Gaussian Mixture Models (GMM) \cite{xiong2011group} also have been used to formulate the distribution of normal data for identifying the anomalies, but they normally fail in dealing with high-dimensional data.

 Several other proposed methods benefit from self-representation learning, such as reconstruction-based approaches.
 They usually rely on the hypothesis that the outlier samples cannot be reconstructed precisely by a model that only learned the distribution of inlier samples.
 For example, Cong et al. \cite{cong2011sparse} suggested a model for video anomaly and outlier detection by learning sparse representations for distinguishing between inlier and outlier samples.
 In \cite{xu2015learning, sabokrou2016video}, test samples are reconstructed using the representations learned from inlier samples, and the reconstruction error is employed as a metric for novelty detection.
 Most of the deep learning-based models with encoder-decoder architecture \cite{sakurada2014anomaly, zhai2016deep, zhou2017anomaly, zong2018deep, chong2017abnormal} also used this score to detect anomalies.
 Although effective, these methods are limited by the under-designed representation of their latent space.
+Gong et al. \cite{gong2019memorizing} proposed a deep autoencoder augmented with a memory module to encode the input to a latent space with the encoder.
+The resulting latent vector is used as a query to retrieve the most relevant memory item for reconstruction with the decoder.

-In \cite{schlegl2017unsupervised}, a deep convolutional generative adversarial network (GAN) is leveraged \cite{goodfellow2014generative} to learn a manifold of normal images with a novel anomaly score based on the mapping from image space to a random distribution.
-Sabokrou et al. \cite{sabokrou2018adversarially} took advantage of Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} along with autoencoders to use the discriminator’s score for the reconstructed images for the novelty detection task.
-Zaher et al. \cite{zaheer2020old} redefined the adversarial one-class classifier training setup by modifying the role of the discriminator to distinguish between good and bad quality reconstructions and improved the results even further.
+In \cite{schlegl2017unsupervised}, a deep convolutional generative adversarial network (GAN) is leveraged to learn a manifold of normal images with a novel anomaly score based on the mapping from image space to a random distribution.
+Sabokrou et al. \cite{sabokrou2018adversarially} took advantage of Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} along with denoising autoencoders to use the discriminator’s score for the reconstructed images for the novelty detection task.
+Zaheer et al. \cite{zaheer2020old} redefined the adversarial one-class classifier training setup by modifying the role of the discriminator to distinguish between good and bad quality reconstructions and improved the results even further.
 Perera et al. used denoising auto-encoder networks to enforce the normal samples to be distributed uniformly across the latent space \cite{perera2019ocgan}.
 Abati et al. suggested a deep autoencoder model with a parametric density estimator that learns the probability distribution underlying its latent representations through an autoregressive procedure \cite{abati2019latent}.